-As the year draws to a close, you will probably reflect on your performance over the past twelve months and start to think ahead to how you could do better in 2017.
+As the year draws to a close, you will probably reflect on your performance over the past twelve months and start to think ahead to how you could do better last year.
 Where did your capture management process succeed, maintain the status quo or break down?
 Can you affect change that will drive improvements next year?

 You can’t control leadership decisions about spending or strategy, but you can control what you do with your time at work.
 Maybe some bad capture management habits have stealthily become routine practices, but you can get the jump on the new year by identifying and avoiding these common issues.